ENCCS/julia-for-hpda/content/index.rst

 Type-along sections are intended for live coding where all participants type-along and appear in a separate text box 'Todo':

-.. todo:: Defining a variables
+.. exercise:: Defining a variable

   This is how you set a variable in Julia: